Updated Summer 2020

 ‘Aha!’ the bloke from GL replied – we establish volume by filling out our bags with beans until they bulge out and that way get 35 litres so that’s what we rate them at.
 It sounded plausible and got me thinking: what is the maximum volume of a shaped, non-elastic but flexible rectilinear container like a motorcycle side pannier?
 Logic suggests as the box form flexes out sideways under the weight on contents, the shorter side will pull in and the volume will remain constant.

-An envelope is a flat container with a volume of next to nothing; open it a little and volume increases, open it a lot and volume increases again up to a point when opening it out too much will reduce volume to near zero again as it folds back in on itself.
+An envelope is a flat container with a volume of next to nothing; open it a little and volume increases, open it a lot and volume increases some more up to a point when opening it out too much will reduce volume to near zero again as it folds back in on itself.

 But a rectilinear flexible box (‘suitcase’) seeks to attain the geometric nirvana of cubic equilibrium and does deform and expand substantially.
 L x w x h on my Magadans rolled up and clipped came in at 24L (left).
-Doesn’t sound so much and would be identical to a 24L metal box.
+It doesn’t sound so much and would be identical to a 24L metal box.

-But, fill the Mags with water and you’ll easily get 40 litres in each side as the pictures right and below show.
+But, fill the Mags with water and you’ll easily get 40 litres in each side, as the pictures right and below show.
 Seems hard to believe but there are no less than two fills of that 20L white bucket inside the Mag bag, rolled up, clipped down and ready to roll were it not for the fact that it would give me a hernia trying to lift 40kg (88lbs).

 It matters all the more when trying to compare stated fabric pannier volumes with rigid metal or plastic boxes as a guide to buying one or the other.
 My comparisons in the table at the bottom uses the l x w x h method but that only compares like against like.
 In all cases you can get more in your bags.

 Even then, I think the dimension ratios of a flexible container may also have something to do with it.
-I recall the guy from Enduristan saying something like the reason their Monsoons (right, reviewed here) are wide (closer to a cube form) is that they have/can make more volume (by presumably having less far to go to reach ‘cubic optimisation’).
+I recall the guy from Enduristan saying something like the reason their original Monsoons (left, reviewed here) are wide (closer to a cube form) is that they have/can make more volume (by presumably having less far to go to reach ‘cubic optimisation’).

-So in summary think carefully when comparing stated rigid box volumes against fabric panniers.
+So, in summary, think carefully when comparing stated rigid box volumes against fabric panniers.
 A rigid box’s capacity is immutable but a soft bag may be more than you think.